Scenic4RL: Programmatic Modeling and Generation of Reinforcement Learning Environments: Evaluation

-In these section we evaluate the \scenic\ policies and the demonstration data generated by them, as discussed in~\ref{dataset:behavior_cloning}.
-For each scenario, we first use behavior cloning to train an agent using 8K randomly selected samples from the 10K samples provided in the demonstration dataset .
-We then continue the training using PPO for 5M timesteps.
+In the section, we show how RL practitioners can incorporate their domain knowledge by writing probabilistic \scenic\ policies for faster training.
+We wrote simple semi-expert RL policies for five different scenarios, where the agent suffers to learn, and generated 8K samples of demonstration data for per scenario.
+To facilitate training on those scenarios, we first pre-train an agent via behavior cloning with the generated offline data and then fine-tune the agent using PPO for 5M timesteps.
+All the experiments were repeated for three different seeds.
 Figure ~\ref{fig:pretrain} compares the training performance of these agents against the agents that were trained with PPO only.
 We notice that, even with such a low volume of demonstration data, we can train much better agents and can solve scenarios which were otherwise unsolved.
-The experimental results thus suggests, with probabilistic \scenic{} policies we can generate rich quality demonstration data to substantially increase training performance, which can be particularly useful in practice for environments like GRF which requires a huge amount of compute resource.
+The experimental results thus suggests, with stochastic \scenic{} policies we can generate rich quality demonstration data to substantially enhance training performance, which can be particularly useful in practice for environments like GRF which requires a heavy compute resource.